Exhibit F

 The Christmas Truce demonstrates that even within highly structured systems of violence, attention to shared meaning can momentarily suspend despair, fear, and obedience.

+The date itself did not cause peace.
 Rather, recognition of what the date symbolized created a pause.

 Within that pause, restraint became possible.

-This exhibit is introduced to support the broader inquiry of the court:
+This exhibit is introduced to support the broader inquiry of the court.

 Whether human attention, recognition, and shared meaning can interrupt cycles of violence or despair—even temporarily—without coercion or force.